Cybersecurity Overview

 Headline Cybersecurity Statistics

-• 43% of UK businesses experienced a cyber breach or attack in the past 12 months.
+Around 40–45% of UK businesses report experiencing a cyber breach or attack in the past 12 months.

-• 79% of cyber intrusions are now malware-free, relying on stolen credentials or hands-on activity.
+Nearly 75–80% of cyber intrusions are now malware-free, relying instead on stolen credentials, phishing, or human error.

-• 92% of breaches involve a human factor such as phishing or credential theft.
+Around 80–90% of breaches involve a human element, such as phishing, weak passwords, or credential misuse.

-• Only 31% of UK businesses regularly test their incident response plans.
+Fewer than one-third of organisations regularly test their incident response plans.

 FAQs about Cybersecurity